The Trinity Beast — Application Parameters

 • cache_pool_size is always a multiple of 3 — one pool per container

-• ALB/NLB profiles use smaller pools (1,998) since load is distributed across 3 containers
+• ALB/NLB profiles use smaller pools (1,998) since load is distributed across 3 price-serving containers

 • UDP profiles use smaller batches (100) and longer flush intervals — frees CPU for packet processing